 We focus our efforts on the development of meaningful leading indicators that tell us how effective we are at identifying and reducing hazards in the workplace.
 Our leading indicators include activities such as contractor observations, site inspections, finding closeout, compliance/regulatory inspections, emergency response exercises, management and staff participation in safety meetings and site visits.
 They also measure the development activities influencing safety performance and continuous improvement.

 However we realize that such lagging indicators are reactive in nature, can be a poor gauge of prevention, and sometimes may lead to falsely interpreting low injury rates as an absence of risks in the workplace.
 Because of the drawback associated with this type of metric, we prefer to concentrate our energy towards more proactive performance measures.

-Our HSE KPIs are included in the calculation of our Corporate Performance Scorecards for both 1-year and 3-year performance (via the significant HSE contributions to CDP, SAM and Sustainalytics rankings, which carry a 10% weighting).
-As such, they directly impact employee and senior management team compensation.
+Our HSE KPIs are included in the calculation of our Corporate Performance Scorecards for 1-year performance (25% weighting) and 3-year performance (via the significant HSE contributions to CDP, SAM and Sustainalytics rankings, which carry a 10% weighting).
+As such, they directly impact all employee and senior management team compensation.
 (For more information, see our Leadership section.)